zohac/omni-feed-hub/README.md

 ### Description of Key Directories and Files

-- `application/`: Contains use cases, DTOs, and interfaces defining the business logic and contracts.
+- `application/`: Contains use cases, DTOs, and logic for executing application-specific workflows.
+    - `dtos/`: Data Transfer Objects used for input/output validation and data shaping.
+    - `schedulers/`: Schedulers responsible for executing periodic or triggered tasks.
+    - `usecases/`: Application-specific business logic defining workflows and use cases.
-- `domain/`: Core entities representing the business models.
+- `domain/`: Core entities and interfaces representing the business models and rules.
-    - `entities/`: Domain entities representing the core business objects.
+    - `entities/`: Domain entities encapsulating core business data and behavior.
+    - `interfaces/`: Contracts defining abstractions for domain-level services and repositories.
-- `infrastructure/`:
+- `infrastructure/`: Implements the technical details required to support the application.
+    - `adapters/`: Adapters for third-party libraries and framework integrations (e.g., logging, parsers).
-    - `config/`: Configuration settings and utilities.
+    - `config/`: Configuration settings and environment-specific utilities.
-    - `database/`: TypeORM DataSource configuration.
     - `entities/`: TypeORM entity definitions for database interaction.
-    - `mappers/`: Transformations between domain and database entities.
+    - `mappers/`: Components for transforming data between domain and persistence layers.
-    - `repositories/`: Data access layer interfacing with TypeORM.
+    - `repositories/`: Concrete implementations of data access interfaces using TypeORM.
-- `presentation/`:
-    - `controllers/`: Express controllers handling HTTP requests and responses.
+    - `schedulers/`: Infrastructure-level schedulers managing periodic tasks.
+    - `services/`: Implementation of services interacting with external APIs or systems.
-    - `pipes/`: Express controllers handling HTTP requests and responses.
+- `presentation/`: Layer handling user interactions and external API exposure.
+    - `modules/`: NestJS modules defining application features and dependency injection boundaries.
+    - `pipes/`: Pipes for request validation and transformation within the NestJS framework.
-- `tests/`: Includes E2E tests.
+- `test/`: Includes unit tests, integration tests, and end-to-end (E2E) tests.
-- `main.ts`: Application entry point, initializing the server and dependencies.
+- `main.ts`: Application entry point, responsible for initializing the server and dependency injection.

 ## License